 There is nothing better than a liner that can double as underwear you don't even know is there, and nothing worse than a liner that you can't ignore.
 We evaluated liners in shorts that had them and the feel of the material of the running shorts on the skin in options that do not have a liner.
 We were sure to look for qualities in the cut that would lead to chafing and noting when chafing occurred.
 We also measured how the claimed inseam lined up with the actual inseams.

-The Lululemon Speed Up blew away the competition with a lightweight crepe liner and smooth elastic edges that we barely noticed was there.
+The Lululemon Speed Up blew away most of the competition with a lightweight crepe liner and smooth elastic edges that we barely noticed was there.
+The only equal to the Speed Up in terms of the liner is the RAbbit Dirt Pounders, which sports an ultra-soft mesh liner.
 We also loved the smooth spandex of the Oalka High Waisted Yoga Short.
 Liners that dug into our waists or seams that did not stretch adequately, such as with the Under Armour Fly By 2.0, scored fewer points here.

 While it's obvious that you won't carry everything you need for a very long run in your shorts, having a couple of pockets for easy access to a gel, a key, a card, or your phone is a nice feature.
 We find our favorite pockets minimized bouncing and how much we notice the objects we were carrying.
 They do this by either holding the objects tight to the body or being located in an area with minimal motion like the lower back or hip.
 The best pockets do both.

-Our favorite pocket assortments were on the Patagonia Strider Pro and the New Balance Impact 5".
-These options feature a zipper pocket on the lower back ideal for a phone and two smaller elastic pockets on the hips for an additional couple of small items.
+Our favorite pocket assortments were on the Patagonia Strider Pro and the Salomon XA.
+These options feature a zipper pocket on the lower back ideal for a phone and at least two smaller elastic pockets on the hips for an additional couple of small items.
+The Salomon XA has four of these elastic pockets, plenty of room for gels or energy blocks, which all ride along the waistband to keep the weight of their contents centered and not bouncing all around.
+The budget-friendly New Balance Impact also impressed us with three pockets that turned out to be perfectly functional.
 The Oalka and Baleaf designs also scored well with large hip sleeve pockets that hold larger items tightly against the body.
-On the other hand, our least favorites in this department were the Brooks Chaser 7", which has loose hand pockets, and the Nike Tempo with a very minimal key pocket attached to the liner.
+On the other hand, our least favorites in this department were the Brooks Chaser 7", which has loose hand pockets, and the Nike Tempo and Vuori Clementine with very minimal key pockets.

 It feels good to sweat, but it does not feel good to live in that sweat for the duration of your run.
 We took note of each pair's moisture-wicking qualities during the testing period.
 We also performed a side-by-side timed drying comparison of all of these options, soaking each pair and wringing it until no longer dripping, then observing the drying speed comparatively.

-The Lululemon Speed Up blew away the competition with its lightweight body and liner.
-It was followed by the Nike Dry Tempo which we noticed wicked moisture well through its perforated panels.
+The Rabbit Dirt Pounders and Lululemon Speed Up once again blew away the competition with their lightweight body and liner that dried faster than all other shorts tested.
+The Dirt Pounders wick moisture especially well through its perforated panels.
+They are followed by the Nike Dry Tempo, which we noticed wicked moisture well through its perforated panels.
 Some other models really struggled here.
 The spandex of the Baleaf and Oalka really held onto moisture during field testing and took significantly longer to dry than the liner/short combos they were competing against.